 One of the biggest offenders is marketing embellishment.
-For example using wooly terms like ‘green’ or ‘eco-friendly’ without backing it up, or products using green imagery, or claiming their company is an industry leader, when they’re only marginally better than their competitors who fail ESG ratings miserably.
+For example, using woolly terms like ‘green’ or ‘eco-friendly’ without backing it up, or products using green imagery, or claiming their company is an industry leader, when they’re only marginally better than their competitors who fail ESG ratings miserably.

 Whilst some greenwashing is unintentional and comes from a lack of knowledge about what sustainability really is, it can be intentionally carried out through a wide range of marketing and PR efforts.

-But whether intentional or not, greenwashing is ultimately misleading and misdirects well intentioned consumers down a path they may see as green living, but is actually not.
-Greenwashing is also responsible for stunting the growth of further sustainable design or circular economy initiatives, a movement which aims to shift our economy from high waste to high-value goods and services.
+But whether intentional or not, greenwashing is ultimately misleading and misdirects well-intentioned consumers down a path they may see as green living, but is actually not.
+Greenwashing is also responsible for stunting the growth of further sustainable design or circular economy initiatives, a movement that aims to shift our economy from high waste to high-value goods and services.